Tada Drastuh Svarupe’vasthanam

-But the illusions of the mind can be strong for many, as we are born into families where the influences of the identifies and contexts of our existence are strong and we give “meaning” to relationships and actions based on distorted projections passed on in our cultures and from our DNA by those who existed before us…For generations upon generations humans tend to play out their delusions and dramas so convincingly that most of never see, know, or come into, their true selves in the one lifetime that we have the ability to do so.
+But the illusions of the mind can be strong for many, as humans are born into families where the influences of the identities and contexts of our species’ existence are quite strong and most people give “meaning” to relationships and actions based on distorted projections passed on in their cultures and from their DNA by those who existed before them…For generations, upon generations, humans tend to play out their delusions and dramas so convincingly that most never see, know, or come into, their true selves in the one lifetime that they have the ability to do so.

-Instead of stepping into our true nature, millions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” their “race” (even though as far as biology is concerned homo sapiens is all that we are), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle to rights of others, disrespect the lives of other living beings and themselves, and desecrate their true nature in order to participate in their illusions/delusions.
+Instead of stepping into their true nature, millions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” “race” (even though as far as biology is concerned homo sapiens are all one and the same), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle the rights of others, disrespect the lives of other living beings and themselves, and desecrate their true nature in order to participate in their illusions/delusions.

-Everyday, if we look out into the word, we can watch the terrifying display as our species, smiling and laughing, drunkenly parades its many costumes around in front of others, comparing and poking and falling apart when illusions are shattered…Even though beyond these costumes, illusions, delusions, and numerous performances of the distorted mind, the third Sutra in our lesson teaches us, there is the ever-present truth of who we are, unchanging and infinitely more beautiful in its expression of our nature as manifestations that emerged from the explosion of potential that created all that exists and will exist in time.
+Every day, if one looks out into the world, he/she can watch the terrifying display as our species, smiling and laughing, drunkenly parades its many costumes around in front of others, comparing and poking and falling apart when illusions are shattered…Even though beyond these costumes, illusions, delusions, and numerous performances of the distorted mind, the third Sutra in our lesson teaches us, there is the ever-present truth of who we are, unchanging and infinitely more beautiful in its expression of our nature as manifestations that emerged from the explosion of potential that created all that exists and will exist in time and the universe.

-Yoga aims to get us close to this truth through a process of purification; purification of the mind, body, and spirit so that we can truly see ourselves and others in our true form, work diligently to express more of this truth in our day to day actions, and then expand our compassion out to those who are lost (in the form of laughter, or tears, or service, and everything in between).
+Yoga aims to get us all individually and collectively close to this truth through a process of purification; purification of the mind, body, and spirit so that we can fully see ourselves and others in our true form, work diligently to express more of this truth in our day to day actions, and then expand our compassion out to those who are lost (in the form of laughter, or tears, or service, and everything in between).

 Why Does It Matter If People Are Lost In The Delusion?

-Well, these expressions have an impact in the world and create misery that is unnecessary and unfair to all of life.
+Well, these expressions have an impact on the world and create misery that is unnecessary and unfair to all of life.

-It matters because life itself, which is the most invaluable gift that ever existed, is being disrespected and desiccated by ignorance and bad behavior that is not even founded in reality.
+It matters because life itself, which is the most invaluable gift that ever existed, is being disrespected and desecrated by ignorance and bad behavior that is not even founded in Reality.

 So, How Do We Move Forward When The World Is So Disconnected And Simultaneously Interconnected In This Ongoing Creation of Misery Caused By Overidentification With Illusions?

-Always remember that while you, at your core, are always an invaluable being, beautiful and perfect as nature created and shaped you in everyway, you can get muddied up and dragged into the chaos if you happen to fall into (or be born into) the mud, which we all are.
+Always remember that while you, at your core, are always an invaluable being, beautiful and perfect as nature created and shaped you in every way, your ego can get muddied up and dragged into the chaos if you happen to fall into (or be born into) the mud, which we all are.

-The problem that makes this simple truth so difficult to implement and understand, is that most people identify with their illnesses and “infections” or feel that they cannot rid themselves of the stench of their diseased minds or bad karma once they have spend years solidifying these expressions as a part of their “identity,” which explains why so many are afraid of change.
+The problem that makes this simple truth so difficult to implement and understand for many, is that most people identify with their illnesses and “infections” or feel that they cannot rid themselves of the stench of their diseased minds or bad karma once they have spent years solidifying these expressions as a part of their “identity,” which explains why so many are afraid of change.
 But, ultimately only you can decide whether you will ever be free.
 The path of purification is always open for you to step upon if you choose to do so.

-This week, I invite you to think about what mud and muck and bacteria needs to be removed from your mind in order for you to see your healthy radiant self reflected in your life and in the world.
+This week, I invite you to think about what mud and muck, and bacteria need to be removed from your mind in order for you to see your healthy radiant self reflected in your life and in the world.

 Is it a false ideology, an overidentification with an illusory identify, a false story of some kind that is keeping you from progressing?